“God, grant me the serenity to accept the things I cannot change, the courage to change the things that I can, and the wisdom to know the difference.”

 “Even now he grows rich by his losses, he rises by his falls, he lives by dying, and becomes full by being emptied” Charles Spurgeon

 Self vs. others: As all of us that have flown in an Airliner have heard: you must take care of yourself first, or you will not be able to help anyone else.
 We cannot give of what we do not have, but must learn to “regard one another as more important.”
 “Do nothing from selfishness or empty conceit, but with humility of mind let each of you regard one another as more important than himself; do not merely look out for your own personal interests, but also for the interests of others.”
-Phil 2:3-4
+Philippians 2:3-4

 One must die in order to live: “For whoever wishes to save his life shall lose it; but whoever loses his life for My sake shall find it.”
-Matt 16:25 (also Luke 17:33 and Matthew 10:39)
+Matthew 16:25 (also Luke 17:33 and Matthew 10:39)

 Give in order to receive: “Give, and it will be given to you; good measure, pressed down, shaken together, running over, they will pour into your lap.
 For by your standard of measure it will be measured to you in return.”
 Luke 6:38 (and Mark 10:29-31)